defra-design/defra-forms-designer-history/app/posts/2024-06-15-private-beta-round3-4.md

 ---
 title: Round 3 and 4 usability testing
-description: We tested file upload patterns and new search and filtering for the forms library
+description: Participants provided feedback on the file upload process, form creation, and the forms library.
+They found most features clear, with minor improvements needed for labels, interactions, and instructions.
 date: 2024-06-24
 author: Monica Ferraro
 tags: